ISP19/problems/type-hint-intro/README.md

 The IDE already lost track of what the types are after the first few calls.
 (And probably also whoever is reading your code.)
-By adding type hints to the variable IDE regains knowledge of what type the variable is, so it can now do code completion for you again, and whoever your code can now be a little bit happier.
+By adding type hints to the variable IDE regains knowledge of what type each variable in the call chain is, so it can now do code completion for you again, and whoever reads your code can now be a little bit happier.

 ### Summary

-In summary, you can annotate both the parameters and the return value of functions, classes, and variables, with the help of the `typing` module for more complex types.
+You can annotate variables, both the parameters and the return value of functions, and also make your own generic classes with the help of the `typing` module, required for annotating more complex types.

 All of these are Python 3 specific.
 Some options I haven't shown you that is possible for Python 2 (or C in case of the standard library) is using type